Team1091/team1091.github.io/index.md

 We embody the ideals of FIRST in so many ways.
 When one becomes part of our team you become part of something bigger than yourself, you get a group of friends, you get a family, and you get each other.

-## New Student Meeting - Welcome to Robotics!
-New member meeting at 5:00-6:00pm September 16th in the Drama/Lecture room.

-Robotics has so much to offer!
-Obviously electronics and programming and machining and design and welding.
-Plus business and finance, marketing and social media management, graphic design and public speaking.
-All tied together with youth leadership and teamwork.
-We hope you can come join us!

-The team has Development meetings every Thursday from 5:30-7:00pm.
-Build season meetings are 5:30-8:00pm Monday to Thursday, and Saturdays from 8:00am-2:00pm.
-After Build season we have our competitions.
-Parents are always welcome at Robotics and there's lots of ways to help!

 ## Contact Details

 <address>